companion-dotnet/companion-dotnet/docs/UsageWithBlazor.md

 # Usage with Blazor Components
-The **LighthouseComponentBase** provides a Blazor component base for the signaling technology.
+The **SignalingComponentBase** provides a Blazor component base for the signaling technology.
 All signal values that are accessed during rendering (specified inside the razor template or any code that is synchronously run while rendering) leads to a subscription and triggers a re-rendering if changed.
 Further the component base inherits from the **SignalingContext** allowing values to diretly match the components lifetime.

 ```
-// Inherit from the LighthouseComponentBase
+// Inherit from the SignalingComponentBase
-@inherits LighthouseComponentBase
+@inherits SignalingComponentBase

 // Access value while rendering
 Value: @Value.Get()<br/>